alex-nikitin-ninja/blog-nikitin-ninja-posts/posts/2022/02/09/02/post.md

 languages, configuration and environment.

-What would be the approach of running them application locally or on live environment easeily without overengineering and easy deployment process with CI pipelines.
+What would be the approach of running them application locally or on live environment easily without overengineering and easy deployment process with CI pipelines.

 Obvious first response is to use docker for our applications in different